What does being underweight in pregnancy mean?

 Eat more pasta, beans and wholegrain cereals.
 Aim to eat three small meals and three healthy snacks every day.

 Looking for more tips on what to eat in pregnancy?
 Find out more about balanced pregnancy diets and the best foods to eat when pregnant.

-If you are exercising a lot or you have a very busy schedule, try to cut down your activity a bit.
-It's still important to be active in pregnancy, but you don't need to do more than the recommended amount of activity which is 30 minutes a day at least four days a week.
+If you are exercising a lot or you have a very busy schedule, try to cut down a bit.
+It's still important to be active in pregnancy, but you don't need to do more than the recommended amount.
+This is 30 minutes a day at least four days a week.